Connect with others who understand.

 • Keeping your knees slightly bent and your feet slightly apart, so as not to shift your weight to one side

 Ask your doctor how to best protect your posture and manage back pain over time.
+They can also recommend strategies to help you stay as mobile and comfortable as possible.

 A MyMSTeam Member